posted on September 1, 2021

 The successful applicant(s) will spend one year focusing on language study in Costa Rica before arrival in-country.
 After moving to Paraguay, the first year will be largely focused on continued language and cultural acquisition in a local language institute, private tutoring, and independent learning.
 Further study of the Guarani language is highly recommended as part of the church-planting effort.

-Asunción has quality healthcare facilities.
-Missionaries often take advantage of the many physicians in the country who have studied in the United States and speak English.
+Asunción has quality health-care facilities.
+IWs often take advantage of the many physicians in the country who have studied in the United States and speak English.

 Expectations for Spouse